Elisabeth Moss biography

 In 2009, Moss' film career took off when she shared the screen with Sarah Jessica Parker in the comedy Did You Hear About the Morgans? and in 2010 as the female lead in the Jonah Hill/Russell Brand buddy comedy, Get Him to the Greek.

 Moss has also played a supporting role in the Diane Keaton canine comedy, Darling Companion and played Galatea Dunkel in On the Road, which premiered at Cannes.
+Most recently, she starred in the British thriller High-Rise (2016).

 On the Road